MarekKodr/Shopping_Cart/README.md

 ## Install additions

- Go to your project directory and instal additions `npm install`.
+ Go to your project directory and install additions `npm install`.

 ## Development server